This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The RENPHO handheld massager emits rapid pulses of pressure that stimulate blood flow and relax your muscles.

-By increasing circulation and breaking up tension, percussion therapy relieves pain and enhances muscle flexibility, range of motion and performance.
+Percussion therapy relieves pain and enhances muscle flexibility, range of motion, and performance by increasing circulation and breaking up tension.

-The great thing about this type of massager is that it has a long handle so you can easily massage your own back by reaching over your shoulder with it.
+The great thing about this type of massager is that it has a long handle so you can easily massage your back by reaching over your shoulder.

 It comes with different attachment heads so you can target different muscle groups around the body like may of the other handheld massagers on the market.